 - Populist Backlash and Trade Agreements in North America: The Prospects for Progressive Trade Politics and Governance” (2023), 11(1), https://doi.org/10.17645/pag.v11i1.6078

 Professor Finbow has published articles on labour and environmental aspects of NAFTA, comparative health care and social policy, comparative North American political cultures and Atlantic Canadian regionalism.

 Service and Activity:

 Professor Finbow has served previously as Chair, graduate coordinator and honours coordinator for the department.
 He has received several SSHRC research grants as well as a Fulbright fellowship.
 He has served on the selection committee for Fulbright exchanges between Canada and the United States.
-He teaches on comparative politics and theory, Latin America, and Canadian regionalism and political economy.
+He teaches on comparative politics and theory, US politics, Latin America, and Canadian regionalism and political economy.